-- 2-Oct 9th Class Day (Census Day).
-Students dropped from classes for non-payment; Last day for students to drop classes and receive a refund for Fall Late Start classes. - 3-Oct Last day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit. - 10-Oct Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall Late Start classes. - 17-Oct On-line and on-campus Registration ends for Fall 3 classes. - 17-Oct Last day of class for Fall 2 Semester. - 18-Oct First day of classes for Fall 3 Semester. - 23-Oct Last day to register late; last day to drop and add classes for Fall 3 classes. - 25-Oct 6th Class Day (Census Day).
-Students dropped from classes for non-payment; Last day for students to drop classes and receive a refund for Fall 3 classes. - 30-Oct Class Schedule (Spring 2018) available. - 31-Oct Last day for students to drop or withdraw WITHOUT academic penalty; last day to petition to audit a class for Fall 3 classes. - 31-Oct Last day for students to drop classes or withdraw WITH academic penalty for Fall Late Start classes.
+2-Oct Last day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.
+4-Oct 9th Class Day (Census Day).
+Students dropped from classes for non-payment; Last day for students to drop classes and receive a refund for Fall Late Start classes.
+11-Oct Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall Late Start classes.
+16-Oct Last day of class for Fall 2 Semester.
+16-Oct On-line and on-campus Registration ends for Fall 3 classes.
+17-Oct First day of classes for Fall 3 Semester.
+19-Oct Last day to register late; last day to drop and add classes for Fall 3 classes.
+24-Oct 6 th Class Day (Census Day).
+Students dropped from classes for non-payment; Last day for students to drop classes and receive a refund for Fall 3 classes.
+29-Oct Class Schedule (Spring 2018) available.
+30-Oct Last day for students to drop or withdraw WITHOUT academic penalty; last day to petition to audit a class for Fall 3 classes.
+30-Oct Last day for students to drop classes or withdraw WITH academic penalty for Fall Late Start classes.